Roller Derby Dolls

 RE-SCREENING on ABC2, 10:00pm Wednesday 14th July 2010

-You can also own Roller Derby Dolls on DVD - buy it from Screen Australia for $AUD34.50 home video usage cost.
+An audience 628,000 watched Roller Derby Dolls when it was first screened on the Australian Broadcasting Corporation.
+Missed it?
+Never fear...
+You can still own Roller Derby Dolls on DVD or rent to stream from NFSA.
 Australian residents can watch for free on Kanopy with your public library card or university login!

 "Is there anything more appealing than women belting the bejezus out of each other?"
 Gordon Farrer, The Age